Gloria Steinem is a writer and an activist who for more than four decades has been a leader in the women’s rights movement.

-When the women’s movement began changing society, Steinem was at its helm, helping to found Ms. Magazine, the National Women’s Political Caucus, the Women’s Action Alliance, and the Ms. Foundation for Women.
+When the women’s movement began changing society, Steinem was at its helm, helping to found Ms. Magazine in 1972, the National Women’s Political Caucus, the Women’s Action Alliance, and the Ms. Foundation for Women.
 Then, in the 1980s and 1990s, Steinem became a best-selling author with books that include Outrageous Acts and Everyday Rebellions, Revolution From Within: A Book of Self-Esteem, Doing Sixty and Seventy, and Moving Beyond Words.

 What People are Saying About Gloria Steinem